All Episodes

 So you're not supporting the troops by turning them into a victim class, by turning them into a government program, by turning them into some kind of permanent dependency.

-That's not supporting the troops, Senator Edwards.
+That's not supporting the troops.

-When it comes right down to it to cut off the funding for the war?
+Senator Edwards, are you, Senator Edwards, willing to vote this week when it comes right down to it to cut off the funding for the war?

 Or are you not?